Alex Wassabi: Career

 Burriss and Fabito continued making videos throughout high school, even after their friends lost interest.
 Many of their videos were skits with recurring characters.
 They broke into the mainstream with their parody of "Call Me Maybe" in 2012, which went viral.
 Following the success, they moved to Los Angeles to pursue YouTube full-time, posting videos every Wednesday.

 Fabito left the channel in January 2016, after both decided that they would rather focus on their own videos instead of working together all of the time.
 Burriss assumed full control of the channel as Fabito started his own channel, Guava Juice, although they still made appearances on each other's channels.
 Burriss took an extended break from YouTube in 2021, after not taking any breaks from the channel longer than a week for 15 years.

 Burriss boxed influencer Deji Olatunji in March 2022 and won the fight.
 He was set to go against KSI in August of that year as well, but an injury caused him to be replaced by rapper Swarmz.
 In 2023, he defeated iDubbbz at Creator Clash 2, as the main event.

 Personal life

 Burriss was diagnosed with ADHD in middle school.
-He dated fellow YouTuber Lauren Riihimaki, also known as LaurDIY, from 2015 to 2018.
+He dated fellow YouTuber Lauren Riihimaki, also known as LaurDIY; from 2015 to 2018.
+He subsequently started dating Alexxis Lemire in 2022, they got engaged in 2025.